kennysmithed/oels2020/oels_practical_wk8.md

   ...
 }
 ```
- We also want to save the data from this trial, which we do using `save_confederate_priming_data` - but when we do that, we want to keep a note of `recording_counter` (which is our internal counter of recording numbers), so that when it comes time to listen to the recordings we can link the audio recording files (which include `recording_counter` in their name) with the specific trial in the experiment.
+ We also want to save the data from this trial, which we do using `save_confederate_priming_data`.
+But when we do that, we want to keep a note of `recording_counter` (which is our internal counter of recording numbers), so that when it comes time to listen to the recordings we can link the audio recording files (which include `recording_counter` in their name) with the specific trial in the experiment.
 To do that, we make a note of `recording_counter` in our trial data, and also mark this trial as a picture description trial, then save that data.

  ```js
  on_finish: function(data) {